Bullsport Guest Farm is situated near the Namib Naukluft National Park…

 Dining locations: Indoor and Outdoor Dining

-Attitude towards children: Children are very welcome at Bullsport Guest Farm, but there are no special facilities or activities for them.
+Attitude towards children: Well-behaved children are very welcome at Bullsport Guest Farm, but there are no special activities for them.

 Equipment: Cots and highchairs can be provided.

 Generally recommended for children: Yes

 Notes: The pool is unfenced.
 Children should be supervised by their parents at all times.
 Children must be happy with dogs as the well-behaved and friendly farm dogs are free to roam the communal areas during the day.